Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

-All of the flavors of Chicken Cordon Bleu wrapped in jumbo pasta shells; chicken, Dijon, Gruyere, and crispy prosciutto.
+All of the flavors of Chicken Cordon Bleu are wrapped in jumbo pasta shells; chicken, Dijon, Gruyere, and crispy prosciutto.
 Yummy!

 Pumpkin Stuffed Shells

 I have gone to Chungah's blog, DamnDelicious.net, many times when doing research for my articles.
 She never disappoints.
-This recipe for sweet/savory pumpkin-stuffed shells is so good, I promise that you won't miss the meat.
+This recipe for sweet/savory pumpkin-stuffed shells is so good that I promise you won't miss the meat.

 Mushroom Kale Stuffed Shells

-Kale is an absolute super food!
+Kale is an absolute superfood!
 It's low in calories; high in iron, vitamins A, C, and K; high in calcium; and full of antioxidants.
-Plus cooked kale and mushrooms taste wonderful together.
+Plus, cooked kale and mushrooms taste wonderful together.
 GarlicAndZest.com has created a wonderful pasta dish for us with their mushroom-kale stuffed shells.

 © 2017 Linda Lum